 The value must be equal to the value of ‘EWSMaxConcurrency’ in the throttling policy of the sync user.
 That value is by default set to 20 and this is also the default value in the Synchronizer.

 Setting it to 0 in the Synchronizer will mean that there is no limit.
-This corresponds to the behaviour of synchronizer versions prior to 3.2.141.

 To get the ‘EWSMaxConcurrency’’ for the policy of the ‘syncuser’, execute the following Exchange Management Shell commands: